 top of page

 As we cope with climate change, agricultural landscapes are likely to transform as growers adopt bioenergy crops.
 This will have strong impacts on biodiversity, but their direction and magnitude will depend on which crops are adopted, how they are managed, and where they are grown.
 There are a wide range of crop types which range from annuals like corn to perennial grass monocultures or diverse native plant communities.
-Using a long-term experimental array at Michigan State University's Kellogg Biological Station, in 2021 we conducted broad biodiversity censuses (including plants, arthropods, vertebrates, and microbes) to see who lives in each crop.
-Stay tuned for publications on this work soon.
+Using a long-term experimental array at Michigan State University's Kellogg Biological Station, in 2021 we conducted broad biodiversity censuses (including plants, arthropods, vertebrates, and microbes) to see who lives in each crop and what they do

 Monarchs